Repairs

 Restrings

-Things get busy in the shop, so we unfortunately can’t accommodate walk-in requests for restrings.
+Things get busy in the shop, so we unfortunately can’t accommodate same-day requests for restrings.
 However, we can typically restring for you by the next day.
 Strings are not included in the prices below.

-We carry D’addario, Ernie Ball, and GHS strings in the shop, but if those aren’t what you need, please feel free to bring any strings you’d like us to install.
+We carry D’addario, Ernie Ball, DR, and GHS strings in the shop, but if those aren’t what you need, please feel free to bring any strings you’d like us to install.

 InstrumentRate